If you’ve never flown on a plane before and have only done road trips, thinking about it can be both exciting and nervewracking.

 9. Go Directly to Your Gate When You Get to the Airport

-I always go directly to my gate when I get through security, even if I’m really early.
+We recommend always going directly to your gate once you get through security, even if you’re really early.

 10. Prepare for Airport Food Prices and Pack Your Own

-Airport food is incredibly expensive with such a captive audience, and plane food isn’t very good either!
+Airport food is incredibly expensive with such a captive audience, and in-flight meals aren’t exactly known for being particularly impressive.

-You can pack your own food in a fun bento box like this and take it through security with you, which is a great idea to have something familiar and something that you know will bring you some happiness as opposed to a $10 bottle of water.
+You can pack your own food in a fun bento box like this and take it through security with you.

 11. Go to the Bathroom Right Before Boarding

-When they start to call boarding groups, unless you are someone who needs to be pre-boarded like a family with young kids or something with a mental or physical condition that means you need to be on the plane first, you’ve got some time before your boarding group will be called.
+When they start to call boarding groups, unless you are someone who needs to be pre-boarded (like a family with young kids, or someone with a mental or physical condition that means you need to be on the plane first), you’ve got some time before your boarding group will be called.

-I always used this opportunity to quickly go to the bathroom before my boarding group was called, as there’s nothing worse than needing to go during take-off when you’re not allowed.
+This is an opportunity to quickly go to the bathroom before your boarding group is called, as there’s nothing worse than needing to go during take-off when you’re not allowed!

 First Time Flying Tips for the Flight and Arrival